Norsk Folkeminnelag: Decentralization of oral sources

-From the beginning, the Folklore Society has committed itself to publish to a wide audience.
-Since the 1830s oral stories have been collected among Norwegian peasants, sailors and students.
+From the beginning, the Folklore Society has committed itself to publishing to a wide audience.
+Since the 1830s oral stories have been collected among Norwegian peasants, sailors, and students.
 The most important of these sources (collected by Peter Christen Asbjørnsen and Jørgen Moe, Sophus Bugge, Moltke Moe, etc.), led to the creation of Norsk Folkeminnesamling (NFS).
 By 1914, these materials had become entered the public domain.
 Nevertheless, archives were essentially inaccessible to ordinary people.
 The same applied to other collections (i.e. Johan Theodor Storaker etc.), which were taken care of at the Manuscript Collection in the University Library of Oslo (now the National Library of Norway, Oslo).

-NFL in particular emphasized folklore genres, beliefs and customs that were linearly passed on from one generation to the next.
+NFL in particular emphasized folklore genres, beliefs, and customs that were linearly passed on from one generation to the next.

-While the early editions were systematically parent material collections the books in recent years have been more focused on historical context and commentary, with book decor, illustrations, hard back and bindings.
+While the early editions were systematically parent material collections the books in recent years have been more focused on historical context and commentary, with book decor, illustrations, hardback, and bindings.
 Earlier the Norwegian Folklore Society was most focused on making available the already collected material at NFS.
 This was done to refute allegations that the reconstruction of such a central archive would only cause the material exclusively reserved for a small circle of scholars.
 It was an explicit national program to make sure the oral sources in published form should be returned to the areas where they were originally collected.
-At the same time the releases were meant to be a tribute to the collectors, and a way to encourage them to continue their efforts to save important oral culture that surrounded them in everyday life.
+At the same time, the releases were meant to be a tribute to the collectors, and a way to encourage them to continue their efforts to save important oral culture that surrounded them in everyday life.

 The purpose of the Folklore Society's business

-However, NFL highlights not only what stands in danger of being buried and forgotten, but is also involved in ongoing collection and mapping of contemporary folk culture.
-Through folkloristic releases from virtually every corner of Norway the Folklore Society has succeeded in preserving and visualizing a great part of the country's intangible cultural heritage, which could otherwise be lost to time.
+However, the NFL highlights not only what stands in danger of being buried and forgotten but is also involved in the ongoing collection and mapping of contemporary folk culture.
+Through folkloristic releases from virtually every corner of Norway, the Folklore Society has succeeded in preserving and visualizing a great part of the country's intangible cultural heritage, which could otherwise be lost to time.
 Perspectives have also shifted towards identifying new cultural elements, cultural encounters (acculturation), and different forms of expression.

 As the oral tales are being transferred to other media, some may argue that the material is not being done justice until the material once again comes to be used in its traditional environment.
 However, the releases are not primarily intended to revitalize, but rather to document different traditions.
-Furthermore, in some cases, tapes and CD-releases are attached to books with musical content.
-Through releases the Folklore Society conducts an active cultural policy by making the readers aware of aspects of the intangible material culture that most people might not otherwise have gained awareness of.
-There are also many examples of local communities, professional musicians and storytellers that have been able to acquire and revitalize parts of their historical local culture after the documented sources from the Folklore Society.
+Furthermore, in some cases, tapes and CD releases are attached to books with musical content.
+Through releases, the Folklore Society conducts an active cultural policy by making the readers aware of aspects of the intangible material culture that most people might not otherwise have gained awareness of.
+There are also many examples of local communities, professional musicians, and storytellers that have been able to acquire and revitalize parts of their historical local culture after the documented sources from the Folklore Society.